KROK Economics and Law

 Asia-Pacific Economic Cooperation (APEC): ferrous and nonferrous metals and

-machinery, ferrous and nonferrous metals and products, prepared foods;
+machinery, ferrous and nonferrous metals and products, prepared foods;§ no-country

 Central European Free Trade Area (TSEFTA): mineral products, ferrous and